 - Difficulty getting up and moving about and lack of coordination

 - Tumors and cancer, particularly Lymphoma and Fibrosarcoma

 Since the signs and symptoms of FeLV can be like other medical conditions, the best way to diagnose it is to see your veterinarian immediately.
 As the disease progresses, it's normal for your cat to suffer from other medical conditions due to their compromised health and it's easy for a lay person to mistake the secondary condition for the main cause.
 If you notice your cat having any of the signs of FeLV, take him in for a checkup right away so he can be tested.

 It is important to know your cat well so that if there are dietary sleep, or social changes, you will be aware of it.
 Sometimes the symptoms of Feline Leukemia come on suddenly, but many times they are gradual.
 When your cat changes gradually, they are more difficult to spot.

 Take your cat in to the vet as soon as you suspect she may be ill.
 FeLV is diagnosed with a simple blood test, and it is the only way to know for sure if your cat is sick.
 The sooner that your pet is diagnosed, the better chance she has at a long and happy life.
 While FeLV is deadly, making dietary changes and taking medications prescribed by the vet can help extend the life of your cat.

 The warning signs of feline leukemia are subtle and sometimes difficult to read.
-If you have any concerns about your pet's health at all you should take your cat to the vet for an evaluation.
+It's important for all cat owners to be aware of this pernicious disease and the signs your cat may be at risk.
+If you have any concerns about your pet's health, take your cat to the vet for an evaluation immediately.